microsoft/GlobalSecureAccess-Training/website/docs/GlobalSecureAccessClients/WindowsClientTroubleshooting.md

 To check NRPT rules, run Get-DnsClientNrptPolicy.
 In this example, we see two NRPT policies that were created by GSA.
 * One for a suffix configured on Private DNS
 * Another one used to send unqualified names (aka single label) through the tunnel.
-The GSA client also adds a DNS search suffix for tenantID.globalsecureaccess.local
+The GSA client also adds a DNS search suffix for AppId.globalsecureaccess.local
 ![alt text](image-5.png)

 Once queries have been resolved, GSA continues with the IP/port/protocol evaluation to determine if the traffic should be acquired and tunnelled.